tweag/nickel/doc/manual/contracts.md

 5
 ```

-## Laziness
+## Delayed contracts

+This section covers delayed contracts, why they are useful, and how to write
+them.
+You might come across the term *lazy contracts* elsewhere in the
+documentation, which was the previous denomination of delayed contracts: the two
+notions are strictly equivalent.

+### Lazy evaluation

 In the [section on writing a custom contract with
-`std.contract.custom`](#generic-custom-contracts), we noted the strange fact
+`std.contract.custom`](#general-custom-contracts), we noted the strange fact
 that a general custom contract must return a value, instead of just returning
 e.g. a boolean to indicate success or failure.
-A custom contract could even
-theoretically always return `null`, as failure is handled separately by
-aborting, which is a bit unsettling (although there is no reasonable
-justification for doing that!).

-What's more, the contracts we have written so far always returned the original
+The contracts we have written so far always returned the original value
-value unmodified upon success, which doesn't sound very useful: after all, the
+unmodified upon success, which doesn't sound very useful: after all, the caller
-caller and the interpreter already had access to this value to begin with.
+and the interpreter already had access to this value to begin with.

 The motivation for this return value is laziness.
 Nickel is designed to be
 *lazy*, only evaluating values on-demand.

+When evaluating a record, Nickel only evaluates the *spine* of the record, that
+is the structure of the record (the field names and their metadata), but not its
-For example, record fields are not evaluated until they are accessed, printed
+content.
+The field values are left unevaluated, until they are accessed, printed
 (in the REPL or as a result of `nickel`), or serialized/exported.
 Thanks to
 laziness, you can for example query specific information on a large
 configuration without having to actually evaluate everything.
 We will use the